 Part long-distance audax, part multi-day stage race; half cross course, half hill-climb, the Pennine Rally is a mud-spattered mongrel of a ride.
-But for those brave enough to enter, all manner of rewards lie in wait high on the fells and deep in the forests on our self-supported gravel adventure along Britain’s mountainous backbone.
+But for those brave enough to enter, all manner of rewards lie in wait on this self-supported off-road adventure along Britain’s mountainous backbone.

-Only the hardy need apply, and with over 8,000 metres of ascent on the route from Edinburgh to Manchester, you best bring your climbing legs too.
-But fear not, five days is a long time and there are plenty of pubs along the way providing welcome respite and a well-earned pint.
+Riding from Edinburgh to Manchester is no mean feat, so only the hardy need apply.
+To keep the crowd varied we will be replicating our inaugural event's inclusive gender split.
+But whoever you are, with over 8,000 metres of ascent on the route, you best bring your climbing legs.
+Fear not though, five days is a long time and there are plenty of pubs along the way providing welcome respite and a well-earned pint.

 All riders on the Pennine Rally are expected to be self-sufficient but one thing you’ll never have to think about is the route.
-The route was created by bikepacking and UK riding advocates Outdoor Provisions.
-They produce a range of all natural energy bars and nut butters, all in compostable wrappers, for exactly this kind of venture where you're expected to be self-sufficient.
-The rally route has been meticulously researched and links up some of the most scenic roads, trails and byways around.
+This winding mix of ancient highways and gravel byways was created by the bikepacking advocates over at Outdoor Provisions, who produce a fine range of all natural energy bars and nut butters in compostable wrappers, for exactly this kind of venture.

-Expect stunning scenery and remote riding as you navigate the length of the Pennine range, passing through the Scottish Borders, the North Pennines, the Yorkshire Dales and the Forest of Bowland before the final approach to the finishing party at Rapha Manchester.
+Expect stunning scenery and remote riding as you navigate the length of the Pennine range, passing through the Scottish Borders, the North Pennines, the Yorkshire Dales and the Forest of Bowland before the final approach to Manchester and the safe haven of the Rapha Clubhouse.

 This is a self-supported ride, with participants expected to arrange their own food and accommodation according to their pace and schedule.
 You’ll want to carry anything that you might need.
 We’ll signpost good options for accommodation along the route, though wild camping is encouraged where legal.